techidaily/site-win11-tips/source/_posts/accelerated-adjustments-nine-fixes-to-smooth-out-windows-11-gaming.md

 ![Game Mode option in Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/game-mode.jpg)

- Along with enabling this mode, you can do many other things to[improve your laptop's gaming performance](https://www.makeuseof.com/tag/5-ways-improve-laptop-gaming-performance/) .
+ Along with enabling this mode, you can do many other things to [improve your laptop's gaming performance](https://www.makeuseof.com/tag/5-ways-improve-laptop-gaming-performance/) .

 ## 7\.
 Temporarily Disable Windows Security

  Your security app ensures your system remains free from viruses and other malware attacks.
 It does so by blocking malicious applications from running on your computer.
 But sometimes, it can block trusted apps and games like WWE 2K23 and cause them to crash.

  In this case, the solution is to disable your computer's security app and then launch the game and check for the issue.
-If you're using Windows Security, check our guide on[temporarily disabling the Windows Security app](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .
+If you're using Windows Security, check our guide on [temporarily disabling the Windows Security app](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .

 ![Real-time protection option in Windows Security](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/real-time-protection.jpg)